 All those reasons go back to my saying that the cheater should apologize for the cheating, no matter what else and what other resentments are present in the relationship.
-It’s the only thing that makes a cheatee feel sane and/or validated, like you actually have a chance of letting go of the intense anger over the situation.
+Apologizing for cheating is showing your partner respect.
+It’s also something that makes a cheatee feel sane and/or validated, like you actually have a chance of letting go of the intense anger over the situation.
 That at least the cheater cared enough to acknowledge that the situation deeply hurt you.

 The bottom line is, all affairs (including affairs when both parties are married) are complicated and they rarely end well.
 I’m not going to say that none of them work out, but for the most part they don’t, I think because the relationship began with lies and cheating and deceit and hurting others.
 And maybe the guilt gets to people, creating new resentment and of course, lack of self-love (which will ruin any romantic relationship.)